Fitness Nutritionist Smitha Shetty Lists Down Vedic Superfoods From Her Kitchen

 I believe that nothing happens in one day.
 It’s not like that you start eating right today and you would lose weight tomorrow.
 Do it for a month and see the results for yourself!
 That all the motivation one needs to continue.

 You have been training Leena Nair.
-What fitness should be in the ‘must-follow’ list for career-driven ladies?
+What fitness routine would you recommend to include in the ‘must-follow’ list for career-driven ladies?

 Leena Nair is very disciplined, which is a must.
-Understanding that fitness is a requirement, such women can’t neglect that.
+Understanding that fitness is a requirement, such women know how to prioritize it.
 She has to eat right and have a positive mindset.
 Ms. Leena is a very positive thinker and that itself the key to her fitness.

 We can’t forget the little troublemakers?
-What friendly food would you suggest for active kids?
+What food would you suggest for active kids?

 Well, milk is a lost cause as what we get is synthetic milk, it’s like poison.
 If you can get pure milk, it’s so healthy for your child.
 Give them rice and dal.
 Cook moong-dal halwa.
 You have to be creative when it comes to preparing the tiffin of your child and see how they’ll jump on it.